abigalekim/old_website/_pages/courses.md

 Extracurriculars: TA for 15-213 (Introduction to Computer Systems)

 #### Reflection
 As most CMU CS students know, 15-410 (usually referred to as OS) is one of the hardest, most time-consuming classes in the entire school of computer science.
 Taking it in my sophomore spring with limited coding experience was a daring move, but I don’t regret it one bit.
 I learned both a lot of material and debugging resilience from taking OS, and it really increased my confidence as a systems programmer.
 Intro to Political Philosophy (80-135), taught by Professor Gray, is one of the hidden gems of the CMU class offerings.
-And as most people who have taken PnC will tell you, Professor Mor Harchol Balter is top tier and PnC is also a really high quality class.
+And as most people who have taken PnC will tell you, Professor Mor Harchol Balter is top tier and PnC is a really high quality class.

 My workload this semester was really high, given two hard classes (OS and PnC) with 20 hours per week of TAing, but as stated before, my study and time management skills get better every semester, so in the end, it was manageable!

 This was also the semester where I obtained test extensions.
 With a professor’s help, I realized that my anxiety regarding test taking was way above average, and I’ve definitely messed up a few tests due to mid-test anxiety attacks.
 The stigma around having mental health problems and learning/test taking accommodations needs to be reduced, and I hope by sharing this small story, I’m doing my part in normalizing the conversation around mental health problems and disabilities.

-### Summer 2020
+## Summer 2020
 I took a virtual internship offer at AWS Redshift on the Control Plane team, while simultaneously doing course development as a TA for 15-213 and working on finalizing my research paper to send to conferences.
-Overall, this averaged to about 70 hr/work a week.

 #### Reflection
 Overall, this workload was the most I’ve ever taken on (including Spring 2019).
 I incorrectly assumed that I would be able to be more productive in a completely virtual environment, and I was very wrong.
 In fact, I figured out that it goes the other way--online work is very taxing for me.